udoysaha103/Fire-Extinguishing-game/README.md

 ## Running the program

-To run the program, make sure the 'OpenGL' library folder and the 'Fire Extinguishing game.py' file is in the same directory.
+To run the program, make sure the 'OpenGL' library folder and the 'Fire Extinguishing game.py' file are in the same directory.
 From that directory, run the command:

 ```bash
   python '.\Fire Extinguishing game.py'